Axel3246/HEBRewards_Testing/README.md

 - [Click here >>](https://youtu.be/rHSpiDqjnJY) if you wish to be redirected to the **Sprint #1 AquaQA Tests Video**.
 - [Click here >>](https://youtu.be/fZ1DdwDCXU8) if you wish to be redirected to the **Sprint #1 JMeter Capacity Test Video**.

+## SPRINT 2 - About the Videos...

+The videos will be found at the designated Google Drive Folder for the Team.

 ## Important Information